uploadcare/uploadcare-ruby/README.md

 - **thumbnails_group_uuid** - holds :uuid-thumb-group, a UUID of a file group with thumbnails for an output video, based on the thumbs operation parameters.
 - **uuid** - a UUID of your processed video file.

-More examples and options can be found [here](https://uploadcare.com/docs/transformations/video-encoding/#video-encoding)
+More examples and options can be found [here](https://uploadcare.com/docs/transformations/video-encoding/#video-encoding).

 ##### Document

-Uploadcare allows converting documents to the following target formats: doc, docx, xls, xlsx, odt, ods, rtf, txt, pdf, jpg, png.
-Document Conversion works via our [REST API](https://uploadcare.com/api-refs/rest-api/v0.6.0/).

 After each document file upload you obtain a file identifier in UUID format.
 Then you can use this file identifier to convert your document to a new format: